RozDavid/LanguageGroundedSemseg/README.md

 ## Downstream Instance Segmentation

-For instance segmentation we largely rely on the implementation of [Contrastive Scene Contexts](https://github.com/facebookresearch/ContrastiveSceneContexts/tree/main/downstream/insseg).
+For instance segmentation, we largely rely on the implementation of [Contrastive Scene Contexts](https://github.com/facebookresearch/ContrastiveSceneContexts/tree/main/downstream/insseg).
-The clustering algorithm is based on the PointGroup algoithm, so we have to build that first
+The clustering algorithm is based on the PointGroup algorithm, so we have to build that first
 ```shell
 cd downstream/insseg/lib/bfs/ops
 python setup.py build_ext --include-dirs=<YOUR_ENV_PATH>/include